liamchampkin/parcel-boilerplate/README.md

 ### SCSS Configuration

 SCSS files are located in the `src/styles` directory.
 The build process compiles these SCSS files into CSS and places them in the `dist/css` directory.
-Image paths in SCSS files should be written relative to the SCSS file's location.

 ## Using images within SCSS